-♦ Staff offices are currently in three (3) separate locations.
-Our goal is to have all staff in the same physical office by the end of FY 22.
+Environmental Management filled all open positions in FY 2022.
+Staffs offices are currently in three (3) separate locations.
+Our goal is to have all staff in the same physical office by the end of FY 23.

 Department: Engineering Cost Center: 10010575 Function: General Government Fund: General